drexed/active_object/README.md

 ```

 ####Demodulize:####
-`demodulize` and `demodulize!` removes the module part from the expression in the string. `Rails Safe`
+`demodulize` and `demodulize!` removes the module part from the expression in the string.

 ```ruby
 "Example::String".demodulize #=> "String"